31 Jan 2023

 Take a look at our guidance on running a kick-off event for more detailed information about planning an inclusive event.

-Don’t forget to get in touch if you’re organising an event to find out how we can support you to plan, promote and run the event, as well as celebrate what your group is doing.
+Don’t forget to get in touch if you’re organising an event to find out how we can support you to plan, promote and run the event.
+And once it's taken place, we'd love to hear how your event went so that we can celebrate what your group is doing.